IB Manual – Capital Asset Pricing Model (CAPM)

 For bottom-up beta, betas are believed to be dependent on two factors:

-As these are indicators of an asset’s risk relative to the market.
+These are indicators of an asset’s risk relative to the market.
 Bottom-up beta calculations use these factors to estimate betas from comparable information.

 To conduct bottom-up beta calculations, we must: